 - Directrices Relacionadas al Moho Para Arrendatarios Y Propietarios

-- 25% still don't know that HUD / EPA requires lead disclosure in all residential units built prior to 1978 (including use of a specific brochure on the subject).
+- 25% don't know that HUD/EPA requires lead disclosure in all residential units built prior to 1978.

-- 1% are still not aware that HUD / EPA also requires disclosure (with use of a different brochure) prior to many repairs or renovations made to pre-78 properties.
+- 1% are not aware that HUD/EPA also requires disclosure prior to many repairs or renovations made to pre-1978 properties.

-- 37% still don't know it is been illegal to deny housing to a resident simply because there are children in the household under the federal Fair Housing Act (even in pre-1978 properties).
+- 37% don't know it is been illegal to deny housing to a resident simply because there are children in the household under the federal Fair Housing Act — even in pre-1978 properties.

-- It also indicated that 64% of landlords surveyed didn't know that a metro area nonprofit offers free "living lead safe" workshops yet 83% indicated they planned to learn more about lead, reduce lead hazards, educate residents about lead, and / or inquire about a lead workshop.
+- It also indicated that 64% of landlords surveyed didn't know that a metro area nonprofit offers free "living lead safe" workshops.
+However, 83% indicated they planned to learn more about lead, reduce lead hazards, educate residents about lead, and/or inquire about a lead workshop.

 Housing providers are required to know and comply with the federal lead disclosure and certification requirements.
-And, as recent cases demonstrate (see insert at left), the penalties for non-compliance can be significant.
+And, as recent cases demonstrate (see insert below), the penalties for non-compliance can be significant.